top of page

 What is Red Algae Calcium?

-Calcified remains of algae are commonly used in the food industry as a source of high-quality, vegan calcium supplements and in cosmetic products as a natural exfoliant and skin conditioner.
+Calcified remains of algae are used in the food industry as a source of high-quality, vegan calcium.
+It is also used for animal feed, in cosmetic products as a natural exfoliant and skin conditioner and other industries.
+We at Biogenic Minerals consider any use of calcified algae outside of food for humans to be wasteful of a rare and important source of dietary calcium.

 Why use Red Algae Calcium?

-There are several reasons why calcified remains of red algae are superior to lime rock algae, from bone health to sustainability.
+There are several reasons why calcified remains of Lithothamnion algae are superior to calcium from limestone, from bone health to sustainability.
 Here is a list of reasons.

 1. Better bone health.

-This unique ability of algae calcium is believed to lie in the unique mineral composition of the calcified algae, and the crystal structure of the calcium minerals which is the same as the structure in our bones.
+This unique ability of algae calcium is believed to lie in the diverse mineral composition of the calcified algae, and the crystal structure of the calcium minerals.

 Typical Mineral Composition of Calcified Lithothamnion Algae.